(There will be some points off if your absence on Tuesday was unexcused.)

 overall- unsound (bad support)

-P1- questionable ("great" is subjective)
+P1- questionable ("great" is subjective)14) If Sean sings, then students cringe.

 P2- questionable ("great" is subjective)